-Three Tiers of Walt Disney World Resort Hotels
+Three Levels of Walt Disney World Resort Hotels

 Now that you know what every single Disney Hotel offers it is time to dive into what makes the hotels different from each other.
 Disney has three tiers of resorts which are Value, Moderate and Deluxe.
 Each hotel on the Disney property is designated to one of these tiers.

 There is actually also a 4th category called Deluxe Villas.
 The Villas are accommodations mostly for Disney Vacation Club members, however, non members can book them when available.
 Today we will be focusing on the main three – Value, Moderate, and Deluxe.